davidwrede/chef-web-docs-1/step_resource/step_resource_file_create_in_windows.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_file_create_in_windows

-To create a file in |windows|, be sure to add an escape character---``\``---before the backslashes in the paths:
+To create a file in Microsoft Windows, be sure to add an escape character---``\``---before the backslashes in the paths:

 .. code-block:: ruby